robbielove/l5scaffold/readme.md

 ```

 ## Examples
+Ensure you include at least 1 field for the schema to generate or you will get an 'array to string' conversion error.

 (Don't include the default fields: id, name, description, slug, active_flag, author_id, timestamps)
-always use the plural version of your prefix

 ```
 php artisan make:scaffold Object \
   --ui="sui2" \
 	--schema="title:string:default('Object 1'), body:text" \
 ```

-Or with more options
+Always use the plural version of your prefix:
 ```
 php artisan make:scaffold Object \
   --ui="sui2" \